+Baking always makes me happy.
 Now I know there are some of you that love baking from scratch.
-Now don't get me wrong, I love baking this way too, but I also love doctoring up a box cake mix.
+Now don't get me wrong, I love baking this way too, but I also love doctoring up mixes.

 There is nothing wrong with jazzing up a cake mix to give you the look of a bakery style cake, right?
 I mean look how gorgeous this Strawberry Mousse Cake looks.
 Yup, it started from a box mix too.

 It saves me a little bit of time in the kitchen, which translates into baking a cake faster for my mouth!
 You do what you feel is best for you though!

 For now I'm going to continue to go the semi-homemade route.
 Giving pre-made ingredients that homemade with flair pizzaz is how I like to roll!